 Individualized criteria.
 Evaluating writing for “voice quality” and “structural integrity” in the same prompt produces a blended average.
 Separate them.
 Give each dimension its own criteria and its own definition of success.
 Run them independently.
 This is how IEP goals work: each goal has its own measurable objective, its own baseline, its own progress monitoring.

 Progress monitoring.
 Each output gets assessed against specific criteria before the next task begins.
 Iterative evaluation loops.
 Continuous assessment against individualized goals.
-You do this every day.
+You already do this every day.

 Why the field needs you